gitaaron/rfm7/next.md

       * histogram plot: average duration of each phase for different uptime buckets based on a 5 min. increment

-  * how long a file has been published for
+  * how long a file has been published for ('publish age')

     * analysis

+      * calculate 'publish age' = difference of first publish end time and retrieval start time

+        * need a way to correlate between a publish and a retrieve

+          * since new CIDs are created for each `DoRun`

+            * in `LogFile.parse`

+              * create a 'Runs' model

+                * map[CID:Run]

+                  * Run

+                    * first_publish

+                    * list of publishes

+              * when creating a new Publish

+                  * update 'Runs' with new publish event

+            * in `Runs` model

+                * implement a `first_publish_date(CID)`

+            * in LogFile.parse

+              * when creating a new Retrieval or Publish

+              * update Run 'publishers' and 'retrievals' list accordingly

+          * in `helpers/calc` implement a `publish_age(retrieval, runs)`

+    * analysis

+      * quick stat

+        * average/min/max publish age

+        * average retrieval duration of average/min/max publish ages

+      * plot
-      * for each phase a trend with a breakdown of 'publish age'
+        * a cdf for each phase of retrieval duration with a breakdown of 'publish age'

+  * agent health stats (`load_avg/memory`)

-  * geographic proxomity
+    * report

-    * see what happens when nodes are in the same region
+      * are there any anomolies in any of the `health stats`

+      * how does any anomology effect total duration of retrieval

+  * filesize

+    * analysis

-  * popularity
+      * plot

-  * node health stats (uptime/memory)
+        * breakdown of bar charts for phase duration with three buckets (one for each file size)

+        * create 'phase' pie chart for each possible filesize

+        * ensure 'val' in pie chart is average instead of total (that should be explained somewhere)

+      * other charts may need to be filtered on filesize and num publishes

 * share page